Parent Involvement Compact

 B. The school staff will disseminate information to the school community, including those without school-age children, regarding school programs and performance:

-1. CMT results will be discussed in the Eastford Communicator
+1. SBAC results will be discussed in the Eastford Communicator

 2. Preschoolers will be invited to cultural programs.